michellevit/GR-Demo/README.md

   - If the frontend isn't working
     - Check if the public folder has the index.html file (if not react build has failed)
 - Commands:
-  - ERROR LOGS: heroku logs --tail -a gumroad-demo
+  - ERROR LOGS: heroku logs --tail -a gr-demo
-  - MIGRATE: heroku run rake db:migrate -a gumroad-demo
+  - MIGRATE: heroku run rake db:migrate -a gr-demo
-  - RESTART SERVER: heroku ps:restart -a gumroad-demo
+  - RESTART SERVER: heroku ps:restart -a gr-demo
-  - SEED DB: heroku run rake db:seed --app gumroad-demo
+  - SEED DB: heroku run rake db:seed --app gr-demo
   - RESET DB (re-seed and index to 0): .\reset-db.bat